Retirement Planning

 What are Thrift Savings Plans?

 Thrift saving plans are employee-defined contribution plans for federal employees.
-Thrift savings plan matching allows up to five percent matching contributions if you contribute at least 5% of your salary.
+Plan matching allows up to five percent matching contributions if you contribute at least 5% of your salary.

 Community Property Laws: The Impact on Thrift Savings Plans and Divorce